cloudfoundry/cloud_controller_ng/docs/v3/source/includes/upgrade_guide/changed_resources/_audit_events_in_v3.md

 - Actee-related fields have been grouped under the `target` key (e.g.
   `target.type` instead of `actee_type`).

-At the time of this writing, V3 does not support greater-than or less-than filtering for the `created_at` field.
-In V2, this was supported via `/v2/events?q=timestamp>some_timestamp`.
-There are plans support this in the future.

 V3 endpoints attempt to report audit events in the same way as V2 endpoints did.
 A notable case where this was not possible is for the `audit.app.restage` event.
 Read more about [restaging](#restage) in V3.